RSPH-HPC/rsph-hpc.github.io/index.md

 To quickly get started with running jobs on the cluster, you may want to read our [Getting Started Guide.](https://github.com/RSPH-HPC/Documentation/raw/master/HPC%20Getting%20Started%20Guide.pdf).

-### Starter Code

-To quickly get started with running jobs on the cluster, you may want to clone our repository of [basic job submission scripts](https://github.com/RSPH-HPC/GridEngine-Scripts).

 ### Support or Contact

 Having trouble with the cluster?
 Send a help request to help@sph.emory.edu.